quilime/organelle-monome/README.md

 ## How to Use

+Copy the Patches in the Patches folder on the USB drive.

-1. Copy the Patches over, and copy the`include/` folder to the root of the Organelle's USB drive, so it's alongside the Patches folder.
+Copy the`include/` folder to the root of the Organelle's USB drive, so it's alongside the Patches folder.

 The structure should look like this on the Organelle's USB:

 - usbdrive/
   - Patches/